MohamedAbdelfattahBakr/ny-times/README.md

 - Time segment (1 Day, 7 Days, 30 Days) and article type filters
 - Sort & filter using modal sheets with clean UI
 - Detail view with smooth transition using `matchedGeometryEffect`
-- Graceful error handling and loading states
+- Graceful error handling and loading states using shimmer loading
 - Organized with `Domain`, `Presentation`, `Repository`, `ViewModels`, and `Support`

 ---
  ## 📁 Module Structure